mAyush24/NewsMonks/README.md

-A News app which will show
+A new teller website which fetch the top headlines of diffrent countries from newsapi..